Body + Mind is reader-supported. We may earn an affiliate commission when you buy through some of the links on our site.

 Women should take care to avoid hickeys while pregnant, especially if they already experience high blood pressure related to their condition.
 Additionally, those at risk for certain disorders like deep vein thrombosis also do well to pass on overly rough foreplay, which can lead to potential clots, especially if they have an upcoming flight.
 The clots can block the veins of the legs during a flight due to pressure changes and lack of physical movement.

-When you get a hickey, you create an injury to your circulatory system.
+Hickeys are minor injuries to the blood vessels, which is part of the circulatory system.
 Your circulatory system consists of your heart, arteries, veins and capillaries, and is responsible for carrying nourishment and oxygen to all the cells of our body, including, of course, our brains.

 Hickeys and bruises occur through similar mechanisms — both consist of broken capillaries near the skin’s surface — so it’s tempting to think of hickeys as no more harmful than bumping your knee accidentally.
 In some ways, this is true — however, the difference in the mechanism may increase risk.
 Additionally, as many hickeys occur on the neck, where veins are closer to the surface, more serious injuries can occur.